RecordEvolution/TDMtermite/README.md

 jack.write_all(b"./my_tdm_data_directory/")
 ```

-The interface allows to construct customized file/column headers from any
+The interface allows you to construct customized file/column headers from any
-meta-data and provide these headers for usage in file output (see the
+meta-data and provide these headers for usage in file output (see this
 [example](python/custom.py)).

 ## References